kemapak/blog/code-review/topics/comments.md

 ```

 ## Block comments
-These comments are used if there a complex logic, exceptions.
-If you need more space than a line comment to explain your intend, you need to use block level comments.
+These comments are used if there is a complex logic, exceptions.
+If you need more space than a line comment to explain your intent, you need to use block level comments.

 _For example:_
 ### JavaScript or TypeScript